DallanQ/sagrada/QA.md

 [question-about-tool-card-nr-12](https://boardgamegeek.com/thread/2222376/question-about-tool-card-nr-12)

-> Tool card number 12 says "Move maximum of two dice of the same color, wich responds to the color on the round board".
+> Tool card number 12 says "Move maximum of two dice of the same color, which responds to the color on the round board".
 Im wondering for example if it is round 4 and i have on my round score board: 1 round red dice, 2 round blue dice, 3 round yellow dice.
 And now i want to move something with tool number 12.
 Can I move red, blue and yellow dice because those 3 colors are there?
 Or for example only yellow, because it was the last color on the round board?

 The Tap Wheel tool says: Move up to two dice of the same color that match the color of a die on the Round Track.
 Because it says "a die", it means you can use the color of any die on the Round Board.
 So in your example, you could move up to 2 red dice, up to 2 blue dice, or up to 2 yellow dice.